 Friday, April 10th, 2015

-San Diego, CA – Galiana Technology, an emerging growth company in the field of electronic R&D for neuroscience applications, received a grant on September 10, 2014.
-The grant was endowed by National Institutes of Health (NIH) for the purpose of developing an electrical circuit prototype for nanoscale intracellular neural recording.
+San Diego, CA – Galiana Technology, an emerging growth company specializing in brain computer interface technology, received a grant on September 10, 2014.
+This grant, endowed by the National Institutes of Health (NIH), aims to develop a high resolution electrical circuit prototype for intracellular neural recording at the nanoscale, which is crucial for advancing treatments for neuromuscular disorders through innovative nanotechnology.

 President